-In 2022, cash surplus has been identified and invested in the Apollo fund managed by Carne Global Fund

-Managers Ireland LTD. The Company receives quarterly report detailing the underlying securities held in the fund.
+In 2023, cash surplus has been identified and invested in the RiverRock fund.
+The Company receives quarterly report detailing the underlying securities held in the fund.

 The investments are valued at fair value under Solvency II based on market prices at the reporting date, which are quoted prices in active markets for identical assets.
 Where there are no quoted prices available, the fair value is determined using inputs that are observable for the assets.